Home » Recipe Index » Air Fryer Recipes

 baby back ribs in air fryer

-STEP FOUR: Place the rib sections in the air fryer basket, meat side down, and air fry for 15 minutes.
+STEP FOUR: Place the rib sections in the air fryer basket or tray, meat side down, and air fry them for 25 to 27 minutes, flipping them halfway through the cooking time.

 adding sauce to baby back ribs